SaidaLiu27/FSNet_test/README.md

-implemented FSNet to test a simple constrained optimization with safeRL sence.
+implemented FSNet to test a simple safeRL-like constrained optimizatio.